Twipped/InterviewThis/InterviewThis.md

     - Turn Around Time TAT?
     - Average Speed to Answer (ASA)
     - Time Service Factor (TSF)
-  - What is the esclation plan?
+  - What is the escalation plan?
 What are the consequences if the plan is not followed?
   - Do you have on call hours?
     - What is the on call schedule